 Getting to San Diego

-If you’re flying into LAX from Australia, you can get the FlyAway shuttle to Union Station and get a regular train service to San Diego – on the Pacific Surfliner.
+If you’re flying into LAX, you can get the FlyAway shuttle to Union Station and get a regular train service to San Diego – on the Pacific Surfliner.
 It’s one of the most scenic rides in the world, and highly recommended.
-You can also fly direct to San Diego via Honolulu with Hawaiian Airlines.
+You can also fly direct to San Diego via Honolulu with Hawaiian Airlines, and many other US airlines will offer internal flights directly to San Diego Airport.

 This trip was made possible with the support of San Diego Tourism.
 While in San Diego we stayed at the Intercontinental San Diego hotel.
 All photos by the author unless listed otherwise.
 All prices (in US$) and links were correct at the time of printing.